isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 ##  Details: Do Lizards Have Bones?

-[Lizards, like other reptiles, have bones](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC4860302/).
-Their bones are classified under either appendicular skeleton or axial skeleton.
+[Lizards, like other reptiles, have bones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4860302/).Their bones are classified under either appendicular skeleton or axial skeleton.
 The appendicular skeleton consists of the pelvic girdle, the pectoral, the limbs, and the bones of the front and hind legs.

 The axial skeleton form the central axis of the lizards body.
 It comprises the skull, the dorsal/thoracic cage and the vertebral column.